 Health History

-Any pre-existing conditions at the time of enrolment will be excluded from cover.
-For British Shorthairs, this is especially relevant for heart conditions, kidney issues, and joint problems.
-Getting cover before issues develop is worth considering.
+Pre-existing conditions at enrolment are excluded.
+For British Shorthairs, heart conditions, kidney disease, and obesity-related issues are especially relevant.
+Getting cover before problems develop is worth considering.

 📍